Frequently Asked Questions

 We have a limited amount of time to donate to this, so please do not email to ask when you will get seeds, as this could move your request to the back of the line or even cause it to be deleted.

-big>How is this possible? - Free Heirloom Seeds is supported by donations from individuals & small businesses.
+How is this possible? - Free Heirloom Seeds is supported by donations from individuals & small businesses.

-All of the donations received are used for acquiring, packing & distributing seeds, so a little goes a long way!
+All of the donations received are used for producing, acquiring, packing & distributing seeds, so a little goes a long way!

 2. How many seeds will I get? - Seed count varies by variety, based on availability.